How to Implement ISO 13485:2016 & ISO 9001:2015 in One Management System

-Annex SL is a new management system structure that helps streamline the creation of new standards and simplifies the implementation of multiple standards within one organization.
-Annex SL structure addresses integration issues and improves the development and implementation of International Standards.
+Annex L is a new management system structure that helps streamline the creation of new standards and simplifies the implementation of multiple standards within one organization.
+Annex L structure addresses integration issues and improves the development and implementation of International Standards.

 Why Integrate ISO 9001 and ISO 13485?